Yankees vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- He has earned a quality start 15 times in 31 starts this season.

-- Berrios has seven starts in a row of five innings or more.
+- Bassitt has pitched five or more innings in 13 straight games and will look to extend that streak.

-- In 31 appearances this season, he has finished six without allowing an earned run.
+- He has finished eight appearances without allowing an earned run in 32 chances this season.

 |Opponent